 Designed to help pre-service elementary teachers understand and apply current research and best practices in teaching reading, writing, listening, and speaking from a holistic, integrated perspective.
 The course emphasizes the relationship between literacy, language arts, and other curricular areas, as well as teaching methods and strategies specifically related to language arts.
 Content area reading, selection and use of appropriate materials, resources, and technologies will be addressed.
-Prerequisite: Must have been admitted into the Teacher Education Program and be taking EDEL 315.
+Prerequisite: Must have been admitted into the Teacher Education Program and be taking EDEL315.

-EDRL 471 Language Acquisition, (3) Development and Learning
+EDRL 471 Theory and Practice for Academic (3) English Language Development